Article Categories

 Program to find number of pairs from N natural numbers whose sum values are divisible by k in Python

-Suppose we have a number n and another value k, consider we have an array A with first N natural numbers, we have to find the total number of pairs of elements A[i] and A[j] from A, such that, i < j and their sum is divisible by k.
+Suppose we have a number n and another value k.
+We need to find the total number of pairs from the first N natural numbers whose sum is divisible by k.

 Example